 Agricultural residues as feedstocks for biofuels production

-A wide range of agricultural residues (e.g. corn stover, straw, etc) can be used for production of second generation biofuels.
+Field residues such as straw of grain crops and processing residues such as husks, chaff, cobs or bagasse can be used for biofuel production.
+139 million tonnes of crop residues (See Wasted - Europe's Untapped Resource: An assessment of advanced biofuels from wastes and residues).
 Such biofuels are generally considered sustainable as they use waste materials from food crop production, and do not compete with food crops for land.

 A number of conversion technologies can be used with agricultural residues.
 For example, conversion of: